imAIgene-Dream3D/Frankenstein-script/README.md

+# The issue

+Imaris (Oxford instruments) is a widely used sofwtare for image analysis. recent version 10.10 released a pixel classifier to improve on object segmentation.
+However it only allows training the classifier on one file at a time, which limits a wide application of such classifier on different experiments.
 # Frankenstein script

-The Frankenstein script is intended to improve the pixel classifier training in Imaris software, from Oxford instruments
+The Frankenstein script allows to train a pixel classifier of Imaris software (Oxford instruments) on more then one file.

 This script takes timepoints from all the `.ims` files in a given directory, and generates a new file containing sections of every original file.
-The intention is to better train the pixel classifier as to avoid overfitting.

 There is no need to edit the script.
 All parameters can be given in the terminal or in an executable (using Pyinstaller).